25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 // 1434

 // This will remove part 1534 even though the PartName is different,
-// because the Equals method only checks PartId for equality. parts.Remove(new Part() { PartId = 1534, PartName = "cogs" });
+// because the Equals method only checks PartId for equality parts.Remove(new Part() { PartId = 1534, PartName = "cogs" });

 // This will remove the part at index 3.